aruskin/bg-in-boston/_posts/2022-05-03-bg-at-paradise.markdown

 ---

-So: how did it go?
+So: how did the show go?

 Well, if you happen to have access to historical issues of the _Boston Globe_, there was a review published in the 7 August 1989 issue.[^3] The citation is:

-- Morse, Steve.
+Morse, Steve.
 1989.
 "Grebenshikov Lost in the Din." _Boston Globe_, August 7, 1989.

 The review is not especially positive!
 Morse apparently saw BG perform with Aquarium in Montreal in 1988 and makes an unfavorable comparison between the two shows, stating that the Montreal show was "a long way from the more limited commercial sound that Grebenshikov brought to the Paradise."
 Some more choice quotes from this interview: